Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Introduction

 \section{Introduction}

-Networks are ubiquitously utilized to model real-world data such as academic graphs \cite{tang2008arnetminer}, product graphs \cite{dong2020autoknow}, and social media \cite{zhang2016geoburst}.
-Such networks often have two characteristics: (1) \textit{Heterogeneous}: nodes and edges in the network are multi-typed.
-For example, academic graphs \cite{tang2008arnetminer} have paper, author, and venue nodes; product graphs \cite{dong2020autoknow} have purchase and view edges between users and products.
-(2) \textit{Text-rich}: \textbf{some} types of nodes are associated with text information.
-For instance, papers in academic graphs \cite{tang2008arnetminer} have their titles and abstracts; tweets in social media networks \cite{zhang2016geoburst} have their tweet contents.
-In such text-rich networks (Figure \ref{fig:intro}(a)), to achieve satisfying performance in tasks such as link prediction \cite{sun2011pathsim}, node classification \cite{wang2019heterogeneous}, and recommendation \cite{zhang2019heterogeneous}, models need to jointly consider \textbf{network structures} and \textbf{text semantics}.
+Heterogeneous text-rich networks are ubiquitously utilized to model real-world data such as academic networks \cite{tang2008arnetminer}, product networks \cite{dong2020autoknow}, and social media \cite{el2022twhin}.
+Such networks often have two characteristics: (1) \textit{Text-rich}: \textbf{some} types of nodes are associated with textual information.
+For instance, papers in academic networks \cite{tang2008arnetminer} have their titles and abstracts; tweets in social media networks \cite{el2022twhin} have their tweet contents.
+(2) \textit{Heterogeneous}: nodes and edges in the network are multi-typed.
+For example, academic networks \cite{tang2008arnetminer} have paper, author, and venue nodes; product networks \cite{dong2020autoknow} have edges between users and products reflecting ``purchase'' and ``view'' relations.
+In such text-rich networks (Figure \ref{fig:intro}(a)), to obtain satisfying node representations which can be generalized to various tasks such as link prediction \cite{sun2011pathsim}, node classification \cite{wang2019heterogeneous}, and recommendation \cite{zhang2019heterogeneous}, the model needs to consider both \textbf{text semantics} and \textbf{heterogeneous} structure (network) information.

-To encode network structures, representation learning on graphs \cite{dong2020heterogeneous,yang2020heterogeneous} has been extensively studied.
-However, early studies on ``shallow'' node embedding \cite{perozzi2014deepwalk,dong2017metapath2vec} do not consider node attributes, thus cannot utilize text in each node; attributed node embedding methods \cite{cen2019representation} and graph neural networks (GNNs) \cite{kipf2017semi,hamilton2017inductive,velivckovic2017graph,wang2019heterogeneous} assign an attribute vector (\textit{e.g.}, bag-of-words or context-free text embeddings \cite{mikolov2013distributed}) to each node as its initial feature, but such context-free features are not strong enough to capture text semantics from the modern view of contextualized language models.
-For example, ``transformer'' in electrical engineering papers and ``transformer'' in machine learning papers should have different meanings given their context, but they are reflected in the same entry in bag-of-words and have the same context-free embedding.

-To encode text semantics, transformer \cite{vaswani2017attention} is a powerful architecture featured by its fully connected attention mechanism.
-Taking transformer as the backbone, pretrained language models (PLMs) \cite{devlin2018bert,liu2019roberta,clark2020electra} learned from web-scale corpora can obtain contextualized semantics of words and documents.
-However, such models can hardly be adapted to encode network structure data due to their sequence architecture.

-Because of the aforementioned limitations of GNNs and PLMs, it is imperative to explore a new model architecture that can collaborate their respective merits in representing network structures and text semantics, and can finally contribute to representation learning on heterogeneous text-rich networks.
-However, we identify three challenges regarding the design of such an architecture, which are rarely considered in previous studies.